ttulka/java-samples/ddd-ecommerce-example/README.md

 **Use-Cases** are entry points to the service capabilities and together with **Entities** form the _Domain API_.
 - Ports in the Hexagonal Architecture.
+- No implementation details.
+- None or minimal dependencies.

 _Domain Implementation_ fulfills the Business Capabilities with particular technologies.
 - Driven Adapters in the Hexagonal Architecture.